Dodgers–Padres rivalry: 2024 NLDS

-The series was more heated than the previous two, as there were multiple incidents and controversies, specifically in Game 2.
+The 2024 series was more heated than their previous two postseason match-ups, as there were multiple incidents and controversies, specifically in Game 2.
 In Game 2 at Dodger Stadium, Jurickson Profar robbed Mookie Betts of a first inning home run.
 After the catch, Profar playfully engaged with fans in the left field stands.
 When attempting to provide a Dodgers fan a souvenir ball later in the game, the ball was thrown back onto the field.
 Although harmless, it led to multiple objects including baseballs, bottles, and other trash being directed at Profar, Fernando Tatis Jr. in right field, and the Padres bullpen.
 The game was delayed as members of the Dodgers grounds crew cleaned up the items thrown onto the field by Dodgers fans.
 After the game, video surfaced of Manny Machado throwing a baseball towards the Dodgers' dugout after the end of an inning, leading to a strong reaction from Dodgers' manager Dave Roberts.
-Roberts admitted to using the incident as a diversionary tactic to motivate his players following their Game 2 defeat.
+Roberts admitted to using the incident as a diversionary tactic to motivate his players following their Game 2 blowout defeat.